Ecclesiastes 4 – Bittersweet Accomplishments

 i.
 The Preacher was entirely correct from an under the sun perspective.
 Under that premise, there is no such thing as an eternal accomplishment and one does not even have the potential satisfaction of passing one’s accomplishments on to another.

 ii.
-“This picture of lonely, pointless busyness, equally with that of jealous rivalry in verse 4, checks any excessive claims we might wish to make for the blessings of hard work.”
+“This picture of lonely, pointless busyness, equally with that of jealous rivalry in Ecclesiastes 4:4, checks any excessive claims we might wish to make for the blessings of hard work.”
 (Kidner)

 3. (9-12) Without a friend, accomplishments are vain.